jns-br/LabelForward/al_learner/README.md

 # Environment variables

 This section covers environment variables for configuration of this microservice.
-Standard PostgreSQL and Redis environment variables will be omitted.
+Standard PostgreSQL and Redis environment variables will be omitted here (see the docker-compose.yaml).

 ## BATCH_SIZE